Admissions & Transfers

 - In the case of unaccompanied youth, the homeless liaison shall ensure that the youth is immediately enrolled in school pending resolution of the dispute.

-If the District seeks to place a homeless child in a school other than the school of origin or the school requested by the parent, the School District shall inform the parent or the unaccompanied youth of the right to appeal.
-The District shall provide the parent or unaccompanied youth with written notice including the contact information of the ECYEH Regional Coordinator Al B. Quarles Jr., M. Ed.
+The School District shall inform the parent or the unaccompanied youth of the right to appeal.
+The District shall provide the parent or unaccompanied youth with written notice including the contact information of the ECYEH Regional Coordinator Dr. Alfred B. Quarles, Jr.